nedhulseman/Pong/README.md

 In order to run the game, simply execute the entire script and the pygame console will pop up on the screen.
 The game will start after about 3 seconds.

+The left side controls the paddle with Q and A. The ride side controls it with The arrow keys.

 ## Authors